NEELA WHITE, FMA, FCSI, CIM, CIWM, CPCA, EPC, CEA, Portfolio Manager at Raymond James Ltd.

 Neela is an active public speaker and a member of the Canadian Securities Institutes Seniors Initiative.
 She’s written for senior’s publications and advocates for open discussions about preparing for life-changing events and their financial and emotional burdens.
 Her goals?
 To empower families to have new conversations about difficult topics, to inspire them to examine their financial plans, and assist them in “caregiver-care-recipient navigation”.

-"We spend time doing a walkthrough of a house we are going to buy.
-Yet, we’re not taking the time to make a will, powers of attorneys, or see an investment advisor to discuss these life-changing matters.
+“We spend time researching that vacation, buying a car.
+We spend time doing a walkthrough of a house we are going to buy.
+Yet, we’re not taking the time to make a will, powers of attorney, or see an investment advisor to discuss these life-changing matters.
 In my own way, I’m trying to change that.”

 When she’s not working, Neela enjoys spending time with her family.
-She has been married for twenty-six years.
-Neela enjoys spending time at the rink watching her sixteen-year-old daughter, whose passion is figure skating.
+She has been married for 26 years.
+Neela enjoys spending time at the rink watching her 17-year-old daughter, whose passion is figure skating.
 She also enjoys hiking, reading, gardening, cooking and hitting the driving range from time to time.
-A lifelong student, she is currently enrolled in a Thanatology program at a local college.
+A lifelong student, she continues to look for opportunities to further her development.

 Justine Cooke is a communications and marketing writer and strategist with 15 years of experience developing online and print media for diverse clients.